okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 client_id       | The client ID generated as a part of client registration.
 This is used in conjunction with the *client_secret* parameter to authenticate the client application. | String |
 client_secret   | The client secret generated as a part of client registration.
 This is used in conjunction with the *client_id* parameter to authenticate the client application. | String |

+> Native applications do not store and should not providee `client_secret`.
+They can revoke a token by supplying `client_id`.

 ##### Response Parameters
 {:.api .api-response .api-response-params}

-A successful revocation is denoted by an empty response with an HTTP 200.
-Note that revoking an invalid, expired, or revoked token is a success so information isn't leaked.
+A successful revocation produces an empty response with an HTTP response code of 200.
+To avoid leaking information, Okta produces a success response if asked to revoke an invalid, expired, or revoked token.

 ##### Token Authentication Methods

-A client may only revoke a token generated for that client.
+A client can revoke only tokens generated for that client.

 The client can authenticate by providing *client_id* and *client_secret* as a part of the URL-encoded form parameters (as described in table above), or it can use basic authentication by providing the *client_id* and *client_secret* as an Authorization header using the Basic auth scheme.